BDC Hamburger Icon

 Open row

-An employee monitoring system uses surveillance tools to track worker activity and promote productivity.
-There are several different methods employers can use to check on their staff.
-With these tools, employers can observe the amount of time employees spend using different applications, see which websites were visited during work hours, and identify issues in workflow.
+An employee monitoring system uses surveillance tools to track workers’ activity and promote productivity.
+There are several methods employers can use to check on their staff.
+With these tools, employers can observe the amount of time employees spend using different applications, see which websites they visited during work hours, and identify issues in workflow.

 Editor’s note: Need employee monitoring software for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.